Please book before the task. You can book either by phone as usual or using our trial online booking service.

 Hover (or double tap on touchscreen devices) the mouse pointer over the coloured squares next to the task you are interested in for information about the spaces remaining.
 The first icon shows the number of volunteer spaces remaining and the small "bus" icon indicates the number of spaces remaining on the bus for each task.

-There are some spaces remaining on this task.
+Rhododendron control 2024-03-24 There are some spaces remaining on this task.
 If all online spaces are full, try booking by phone.
+Some spaces

 Book online

-There are plenty of spaces remaining on this task.
+Path work 2024-03-31 There are plenty of spaces remaining on this task.
+Plenty of spaces

 Book online